 Dr. Singh adds, “Influenza season and the ongoing COVID-19 pandemic present an overlapping utilization of the same resources, including personal protective equipment (PPE), hospital beds and equipment.
 It’s essential that we all do our part in curbing the spread of influenza this season to limit any potential strain on these resources.”

 There is also growing concern among providers that people could become infected with both viruses at the same time, according to Dr. Singh.

 “This year more than ever, it is important to get a flu shot to offer as much protection as possible from influenza,” says Dr. Singh

 In this Q&A, Dr. Singh answers some other common questions parents have about the influenza vaccine amid COVID-19.

 The Centers for Disease Control recommends people get vaccinated against influenza by late October, before the influenza season starts.
 However, it is not too late to get your flu vaccine.
 Anyone who has yet to receive their annual influenza vaccine should still get vaccinated.
 Your annual influenza vaccine can protect you from getting infected with influenza, and importantly, can also help prevent serious outcomes, including hospitalizations or death.

 There is no specific time of day that makes a flu shot more or less effective.
 Choose a time that is convenient and available for you and your provider.

-Some patients experience low grade fever, muscle and joint aches, headaches or nausea.
-You cannot get influenza infection from the flu shot, but some patients can experience mild “influenza-like symptoms” for up to two days after receiving the vaccine.
+Some patients experience low-grade fever, muscle and joint aches, headaches or nausea.
+You cannot get an influenza infection from the flu shot, but some patients can experience mild “influenza-like symptoms” for up to two days after receiving the vaccine.
 Some patients also experience redness and swelling around the injection site.
 Here are some tips for making shots less stressful for kids.